oun111/zkc/README.md

 # zkc
-Creates a custom application cluster by emplying Zookeeper's functionalities, such as High Availability, uniform config file, and etc
+Creates a custom application cluster by employing Zookeeper's functionalities, such as High Availability, uniform config file, and etc